 One night Rog was cleaning equipment.
 Alternating between humming and whistling Charlie mopped.
 Now Rog is a type A personality.
 Gregarious.
 Practical joker.
 Hurry-up-and-get-it-done guy.
-Charlie is a quiet, gentle and methodical fellow.
+Charlie is a easy-going, quiet and methodical fellow.
 After ten minutes of Charlie’s cheerful labors Rog grumbles, “You are driving me crazy!
 Every night when you mop you hum and whistle.
 What’s with the whistling?”
-Surprised Charlie stopped, leaned on the mop and tilting his head stared at Rog for a moment.
+Surprised, Charlie stopped, leaned on the mop, and tilting his head stared at Rog for a moment.

 Smiling, he turned back to his task and replied, “I’m not just mopping.
 Jesus and I are mopping.
 We are worshiping and praising the Father in song together.
 Ouch!
 Rog felt a piercing in his heart.

 Charlie knew how to make the best of any moment.
 He focused on the Presence of Christ with him.
 Engraved on his heart were five words from Matthew 28:20 “…I am with you always….” and two words from 1 Thessalonians 5:16, “Rejoice always.”